stablekernel/aqueduct/source/docs/http/request_and_response.md

 In the above sections, we glossed over how a codec gets selected when preparing the response body.
 The common case of `ManagedObject<T>` body objects that are sent as UTF8 encoded JSON 'just works' and is suitable for most applications.
 When serving assets for a web application or different data formats like XML, it becomes important to understand how Aqueduct's codec repository works.

-`HTTPCodecRepository` contains mappings from content types to `Codec`s.
+`CodecRegistry` contains mappings from content types to `Codec`s.
 These codecs encode response bodies and decode request bodies.
 There are three built-in codecs for `application/json`, `application/x-www-form-urlencoded` and `text/*`.
 When a response is being sent, the repository is searched for an entry that exactly matches the primary and subtype of the `Response.contentType`.
 If an entry exists, the associated `Codec` starts the conversion.
 For example, if the content type is `application/json; charset=utf-8`, the built-in `application/json` codec encodes the body object.
 The character set is not evaluated at this stage.

 If there isn't an exact match, but there is an entry for the primary type with the wildcard (`*`) subtype, that codec is used.
 For example, the built-in codec for `text/*` will be selected for both `text/plain` and `text/html`.
 If there was something special that had to be done for `text/html`, a more specific codec may be added for that type: